Funding Opportunity Title: U.S. Embassy in Madagascar and Comoros – Ambassador’s Special Self-Help Fund – Small Grants

 The Ambassador’s Special Self-Help Program provides small grants to assist community development projects that improve basic economic or social conditions in local communities across Madagascar and the Comoros.
 The program aims to encourage self-reliance within local communities by providing some of the resources they need to a good idea into action.
-Successful applicants often make a significant contribution to the project in the form of labor, land, materials, or money.
 Eligibility is restricted to local NGOs, community associations, and cooperatives.
 Funding will be distributed, pending Congressional Funding Approval, no later than September 30th.
-Grants generally range from $3,000 to $10,000 U.S. dollars and must be completed within one year.
+Grants generally range from $4,000 to $7,500 U.S. dollars and must be completed within one year.

-- demonstrate a clear impact that will benefit a large number of people within one year;
+- demonstrates a clear impact that will benefit a large number of people within one year.

-- list multiple key members and a brief biographical sketch that includes their experience and responsibility to the organization and the project; managers of a project should have evidence that they are financially responsible and will be able to account for funds sent to them.
+- lists multiple key members and a brief biographical sketch that includes their experience and responsibility to the organization and the project; managers of a project should have evidence that they are financially responsible and will be able to account for funds sent to them.

-- be within the ability of the local community to manage and maintain on a sustainable basis; Requests for large-scale agriculture or construction projects, or for expensive equipment are not considered priority projects.
+- is within the ability of the local community to manage and maintain on a sustainable basis; Requests for large-scale agriculture or construction projects, or for expensive equipment are not considered priority projects.

 - respect human rights, including disability rights, gender equality, and under-represented groups.
 Strong proposals should also have a net-positive impact on the local environment.